 Stress testing results

-To compare how each provider reacts to a real-life scenario when 10s of users scroll through a page, I've sent 50 bots to each website over 5 minutes.
+To compare how each provider reacts to a real-life scenario when 10s of users scroll through a page, we've sent 50 bots to each website over 5 minutes.

 SiteGround handled the test perfectly fine.
 If you'd look at that blue line that represents speed, it is mostly still.
 Even when more and more visitors (the grey line) join in.